Scanframe/sf-mod-app/README.md

 ## Concept Project 1: Shared Library Loading at Runtime

 The [`rt-shared-lib`](rt-shared-lib) directory is a proof of concept on loading shared libraries at runtime.
 Each library containing an different implementation of a virtual interface class.

+## Concept Project 2: Custom UI Plugin

+The [`custom-ui-plugin`](custom-ui-plugin) directory is an example from QT to understand how UI designer plugin is created, installed (designer) and used (application).

-## Concept Project 2: Serializing UI Forms at Runtime
+## Concept Project 3: Serializing UI Forms at Runtime

 The [`rt-ui-serialize`](rt-ui-serialize) directory is a proof of of concept that UI elements on a form can be serialized to a file and